navyasri-8/Airline-Reservation-System/README.md

 ->  Booking tickets for available flights.
 ->  Making secure payments for their bookings.
 ->  Viewing details of their booked tickets.
-->  Canceling reservations if needed.
+->  Cancelling reservations if needed.
 This project offers a convenient way to manage domestic flight bookings entirely online.